graphology/graphology/docs/instantiation.md

 # Instantiation

-Instantiating a `graphology` Graph object is merely an issue of requiring an implementation and calling it with, optionnally, some data & options.
+Instantiating a `graphology` Graph object is merely an issue of requiring an implementation and calling it with, optionally, some data & options.

 ```js
 import Graph from 'graphology';